Looking out over Salmon Arm Bay, an Orchard scene circa 1931. (photo courtesy R.J.Haney Heritage Village & Museum)

 Editor Diane Ambil 250-832-8547

-Our yearly objectives are: to submit to the Executive Council, stories, articles, tributes, pictures and member obituaries related to people in our surrounding area to be published collectively in a yearly book called “The Report.”
+Our yearly objectives: to submit to the Executive Council, stories, articles, tributes, pictures and member obituaries related to people in our surrounding area to be published collectively in a yearly book called “The Report.”

 A major fund- raising project with the Community Heritage Commission entitled “Walk Down Memory Lane, 2016, featured several heritage related events around town.
 In conjunction with this project, we launched our long- awaited Heritage Walking Tour brochure which is now on sale at the Visitor’s Centre and elected businesses for $2.00.